danielabar/meblog/src/markdown/active_storage_form_errors.md

 //    programmatically set to the empty string.
 ```

-If user clicks the Choose File button and selects a file from their file system, then the input is populated as follows:
+If user clicks the Choose File button and selects a file from their file system, then the input is populated:

 ```javascript
 // From the browser page, select a file, then run in Console tab of browser dev tools: